 European Colonization

-Claiming the island of Hispaniola he came upon in 1492 as belonging to Spain, Christopher Columbus.
-Apart from importing African slaves to work in the sugarcane fields, the Spanish seized the island.
-The Taino population dropped as diseases brought by the Europeans and demanding conditions set about.
+Claiming the island of Hispaniola, which he came upon in 1492, as belonging to Spain, Christopher Columbus.
+Apart from importing African slaves to work in the sugarcane fields, the Spanish also seized the island.
+The Taino population dropped as diseases brought by the Europeans and demanding conditions set in.

 Haitian rule and Ephemeral freedom

-Declared independent of Spain and established as a republic in 1821, the Dominican Republic was short-lived since Haiti rapidly took over them in 1822 and governed them for 22 years.
+Declared independent of Spain and established as a republic in 1821, the Dominican Republic was short-lived since Haiti rapidly took over the Dominican Republic in 1822 and governed it for 22 years.
 During this time, the island battled both politically and economically.

 First Republic (1844–1861)

 In 1844, the Dominican Republic became sovereign from Haiti.
 Still, the first republic was distinguished by political turbulence and economic hardships.
-Spain grabbed the country in 1861 under a financial crisis.
+Spain seized the nation in 1861 during financial distress.

 Second Republic (1863–1916)